Webstrates/Spatialstrates/docs/code-structure.md

 The main package that bootstraps Spatialstrates.
 The `React Reloader` fragment creates a React root and initializes it with the `App` component.
 It also listens for changes to the `App` component and the Varv model and reloads Spatialstrates when either of them changes.

 The `App` component creates the R3F scene and XR session.
 It handles what basic elements are visible in the scene, e.g., lighting and the grey background.

-Apart from that, the package includes basic styling, the `Mesh Cache`, an optimization that preloads and caches 3D models to avoid loading them multiple times, and the `Camera`, a custom camera that can be controlled using the mouse and keyboard.
+Apart from that, the package includes basic styling and the `Camera`, a custom camera that can be controlled using the mouse and keyboard.

+It also adds the Dynamic Components mechanism, which enables "hot-(re)loading" of new components while Spatialstrates is running.
 See the [Dynamic Components API](spatialstrates-api.md#dynamic-components) for how to add dynamic components to Spatialstrates.

 ## [Basic](/fragment-sync/Basic)

-These packages provide the basic functionality of Spatialstrates.
+These packages add some basic functionality like menus to toggle XR to Spatialstrates.

 ### [📦Menu](/fragment-sync/Basic/Components/Menu.wpm)

-The 2D menu on the bottom of a spatialstrate.
+The 2D menu at the bottom of a spatialstrate.
 It includes a simple API to add menu groups and entries.
 See the [Menu API](spatialstrates-api.md#menu) on how to use it.

 ### [📦Controller Menu](/fragment-sync/Basic/Components/ControllerMenu.wpm)